nitsanavni/katas/plan.md

 - refactor to patterns
 - undo
 - guilded rose
+- naming as a process

 # workflow

 - prefer mobbing, or pairing
-- leave time for a retro / note taking
+- leave time for a retro / note taking / thinking